 Well, I had to read on because I don’t believe that.

-You can probably read this book: “Don’t Let The Old Girl In” in about an hour, it’s a manual which had me nodding in acknowledgement that there are aspects of my lifestyle where the old woman is letting herself in uninvited, and it made me know that I wanted to stop her before she gets her wrinkly foot in over the threshold.
+You can probably read “Don’t Let The Old Girl In” in about an hour, it’s a manual which had me nodding in acknowledgement that there are aspects of my lifestyle where the old woman is letting herself in uninvited, and it made me know that I wanted to stop her before she gets her wrinkly foot in over the threshold.

 I’m not saying I want to be younger, or that I’m going to be mutton dressed up as lamb.
 No!
 No!